 At your child’s 18-month checkup, or even before, your pediatrician may ask what words your toddler is saying.
 It can be frustrating as a parent if the answer is “none.”
 Some doctors will recommend a speech evaluation at this age, or they may wait until your child is two to reevaluate.

 Many otherwise healthy children end up with a speech delay, and it can happen for a variety of reasons.
 In most cases, babies who are late-talkers end up speaking just fine in the coming years.
 If your baby is not talking yet, however, there are some simple things you can do at home to encourage them.

 Common Reasons for Delayed Speech in Babies and Toddlers

 A speech delay in children can be caused by many health and environmental factors.

 Hearing problems are a big factor in speech delay.
 Many parents don’t realize their child has any kind of hearing impairment until they don’t start talking on time.
 Other times, health problems like excessive ear infections or fluid buildup can cause temporary hearing loss and make things sound muffled.
 This was the case with my daughter with a speech delay—after nine ear infections in six months, she had tubes placed in her ears, which helped with her hearing and allowed her to make progress speaking.

-In many cases, the child simply is not interested or has no need to talk yet.
-If they can communicate just fine using signs, shaking their head, or by pointing, they might not make the extra effort just yet to speak.
+In many cases, the child simply is not interested in talking or has no need to talk yet.
+If they can communicate just fine by using signs, shaking their head, or pointing, they might not make the extra effort to speak yet.
 It is also not uncommon for younger siblings to talk later than their older siblings did.
 When the bigger kids “wait” on them and understand their signs, they stay in their comfort zone and feel no need to talk.

 In other instances, speech delay can be a sign of an intellectual or socio-emotional disability.
 This is why it is important to get your child checked by their doctor to determine if there are any other missing pieces to the puzzle.